-This post will focus on a few investment strategies that we are currently using.
+This post focuses on a few investment tricks that we are currently using.
 Yes, I am talking about investment through stock trading.
 If you are not already familiar with stock trading, you will have a basic idea about its importance and where to start from by the end of the post.
 We are fairly new in stock trading and we invest using a safe strategy.
-We would suggest anyone to use a safe strategy, rather than using an aggressive one.
-We should also mention that we are not using stock trading as our main income stream, rather we are using it as a saving so that the fruit is ripe in the long run.
+We should also mention that we are not using stock trading as our main income source rather we are using it as a saving so that the fruit ripens in the long run.

 Life started to demand more planning once our little one was born.
-We cannot just decide and start an adventure to Grand Canyon in a short notice; we cannot go to late night movies without managing a sitter; of course we cannot travel light anymore.
+We cannot just decide and start an adventure to Grand Canyon on a short notice; we cannot go to late night movies without managing a sitter; of course we cannot travel light anymore.
 The little one needs a lot of attention.
-Additionally, the little one brings more thoughts in mind as well, one of which is financial stability.
-A few crucial financial items we need to think about being parents are:
+Additionally, the little one brings more thoughts in mind, one of which is the financial stability.
+A few crucial financial items we think about being parents are:

 - College fund: What if our little one becomes an ivy league material but we cannot support him because we did not plan accordingly? 🙁 It does not have to be ivy league, many state universities are pretty expensive.

 - Retirement: Many times, it is a part of the employment benefit.
-Other times, people need to make sure that they separate money from every paycheck and creates a scheme that has benefits in the long run.
-Many financial institutions have different accounts regarding this.
+Other times, people need to make sure that they separate money from every paycheck and create a scheme that has benefits in the long run.
+Many financial institutions offer different types of retirement accounts.

-These are the major items that impact the financial situation of a family.
-We will discuss more on retirement plan, home mortgaging, and college funds later in another post.
+These are some of the major items of Family Financial Planning.
+We will discuss more on retirement plan, home mortgage, and college funds later in other post.
 For now, we will simply talk about a money saving strategy using stocks.
-All of us have a bank account, most of the times it is a checking account.
-Sometimes people use certificate of deposit (CD) as savings means.
+Almost all grownups have a bank account.
+Most of the times bank accounts are checking account.
+Sometimes people use certificate of deposit (CD) as a saving.
 All these are good but checking, saving, or traditional CDs have quite conservative interest rate.
 A high quality CD may have an interest rate of 1.2%.
 Checking and savings account interest rates are way lower than that.
-In an average normal year, the inflation rate is higher than the interest rate provided by a high quality CD.
-The meaning is that, our buying power with the CD is not increasing because of inflation even if we get 1.2% interest rate from it.
+In any normal year, the inflation rate is higher than the interest rate provided by a high quality CD.
+The meaning is —

 Dear Wife (DW) and I did an extensive research and came up with a scheme that is suitable and safe for us.
 We feel that the best way to make sure that the money we have in our checking/savings account is growing at a higher rate than the inflation is investment.
-We never recommend investment of full cash amount one has in a checking account, rather investment should be a percentage of available cash someone is comfortable with.
-Instead of investing the intended amount at a time, we suggest slow release of the cash into investment, preferably a small amount every month.
+We never recommend investment of full cash amount one has in a checking account, rather investment should be a percentage of available cash.
+The percentage depends on how comfortably one can invest from savings.
+Instead of investing the whole intended amount at a time, we suggest slow release of the cash into investment, preferably a small chunk every month.

 How can someone invest periodically?